 - Year 1

 NCFE CACHE Technical Level 3 Extended Diploma/Level 3 Extended Diploma at Grade B. In addition, you must have completed 12 years of general education and have GCSE English Language or English Literature and Maths at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme, or Level 2 Functional Skills in Maths and English.
 You must demonstrate that you have a broad understanding of adult nursing, as well as relevant work experience (employment or voluntary) highlighting your transferable skills.
 Offers will be subject to an interview and references.
 Please note all the information provided in support of your application may be checked and must be verifiable as a true record.
 You also need satisfactory enhanced Disclosure and Barring Service (DBS) and occupational health clearances prior to registration on the course.
 We arrange these as part of the application process.
 You will be required to sign a self-declaration at the start of each year and at the end of the course.
 All police contact during the course must be reported to the course leader as a matter of urgency and may lead to suspension or termination.
+We will request an Overseas Police Check if you have lived in a country outside of the UK for 6 months or more (whether continuously or in total) in the last 10 years before applying to us and whilst aged 18 or over.
 You may be eligible to gain accreditation for your prior learning towards this course (http://www.hud.ac.uk/hhs/apl).
 Please note that the course you are applying for is regulated by the Nursing and Midwifery Council (NMC) which allows a maximum of 50% of credits for the award to be conferred through accreditation of prior learning.
 If you have alternative qualifications you may wish to contact us for advice before applying Please note places are limited and attainment of the minimum entry requirements does not guarantee an interview or offer.
 You must include details of any previous study.
 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 6.5 overall with no element lower than 6.0, or equivalent will be considered acceptable.
 Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages - https://www.hud.ac.uk/international/where-are-you-from/ Other suitable experience or qualifications will be considered.
 For further information please see the University's minimum entry requirements.